dfex/lattice/TO-DO.md

     * Pull down port information
     * Add port information to portTable
     * Close db connection (inside business logic, or part of controller?
-* Add functions to write out from db to device configuration
+* Add functions to write out from db to device configuration via j2 templates
 * Create a "service" between two nodes that is either:
 	* an 802.1q tagged or untagged VLAN
 	* an 802.1ad double-tagged VLAN will an all-to-one mapping of CVLANs